vikta707/CuriousMindsProject/README.md

-# ANALYSIS ON THE EFFECT OF ETHNICITY ON OCCUPATIONAL CHOICE(R)
+# CURIOUS MINDS PROJECT

 ## Overview

-This project replicates data analysis I performed during a data science internship.
-The analysis investigates potential disparities across ethnic groups and examines how early subject choices may influence access to professional and STEM-related careers.
+This project replicates data analysis performed during a **Data Science internship**.
+It investigates potential disparities across ethnic groups and examines how early subject choices may influence access to professional and STEM-related careers.

 Due to confidentiality agreements, the raw datasets are not shared, but the complete R code and workflow are included for demonstration purposes.
 ---

 ##  Data